No More Brain Dumps During Exam Tutorial

 PMI Still Allows Brain Dumps

-To clarify the policy, Gregg Shaffer (Manager, Registered Education Provider (R.E.P.)
-Program) posted the following comment on LinkedIn:
+To clarify the policy, Gregg Shaffer (who was a Manager, Registered Education Provider (R.E.P.), which is now the Authorized Training Partner Program) posted the following comment on LinkedIn:

 To be clear, PMI still allows “brain dumps.”
 However, because of the importance of the tutorial, PMI simply states that the practice of “brain dumps,” in alignment with industry best practices and standards, not be allowed until after the tutorial is completed.
 We ask all to please respect and follow this direction.